lens-protocol/core/README.md

 Note that collect and reference modules should _not_ assume that a publication cannot be re-initialized, and thus should include front-running protection as a security measure if needed, as if the publication data was not static.
 This is even more prominent in follow modules, where it can absolutely be changed for a given profile.

 Lastly, there is also a `ModuleGlobals` contract which acts as a central data provider for modules.
 It is controlled by a specific governance address which can be set to a different executor compared to the Hub's governance.
-It's expected that modules will fetch dynamically changing data, such as the module globals governance address, the treasury address, the treasury fee as well as a list of whitelisted currencies.
+It's expected that modules will fetch dynamically changing data, such as the module globals governance address, the treasury address, the treasury fee as well as a list of allowed currencies.

 ### Upgradeability

 This iteration of the Lens Protocol implements a transparent upgradeable proxy for the central hub to be controlled by governance.
 There are no other aspects of the protocol that are upgradeable.
 In an ideal world, the hub will not require upgrades due to the system's inherent modularity and openness, upgradeability is there only to implement new, breaking changes that would be impossible, or unreasonable to implement otherwise.

-This does come with a few caveats, for instance, the `ModuleGlobals` contract implements a currency whitelist, but it is not upgradeable, so the "removal" of a currency whitelist in a module would require a specific new module that does not query the `ModuleGlobals` contract for whitelisted currencies.
+This does come with a few caveats, for instance, the `ModuleGlobals` contract implements a currency allowlist, but it is not upgradeable, so the "removal" of the currency allowlist in a module would require a specific new module that does not query the `ModuleGlobals` contract for allowlisted currencies.